 But as commented by more than one local boat builder of experience, it was really not as bad as it might have been.

 "Sorry your boat sustained some damage, but the good thing to realize is that you’ve clearly designed and built a very tough boat!
 For a lightweight boat to grind and bang against a metal structure in high winds and waves for several hours and only have this degree of damage, is rather exceptional in our experience.
 Good luck with the repairs."

 I guess they are right ;-) The 1” Kevlar tape along the keel of each ama, took the brunt of the beach grinding, but it’s still there to serve again.
 The mostly cosmetic repairs will start tomorrow and other than for final painting, its hoped to be able to get back sailing in a few days.

-Here’s what this 500 sq mile lake can look like in such conditions, with some waves over 5ft high!
+Here’s what this 500 sq mile lake can look like in such conditions, with some waves over 5ft high and barely 25ft apart!

 "If you have any questions about the W17, please use our question & comments form." —webmaster

 "See the Copyright Information & Legal Disclaimer page for copyright info and use of ANY part of this text or article"